lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 The first thing you will do when you send an email is select the "Message Type".
 These line up with the email types participants can opt to receive: notifications that it's time for another session of a longitudinal study; notifications that a new study is available for them to participate in; updates about this study (like that results are available); and clarifying questions about their responses.

 Next, you specify the recipient(s).
-You can do this by searching for the appropriate **account** UUID.
+You can do this by searching for the appropriate **account** ID.
 Finally, you write your message subject and body, and hit send!
 Let's try it out with a few example scenarios.

 Contact a participant about a consent video issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, let's imagine that there was an issue with your consent video and you needed to confirm that it was ok to use data from the session.

 In one browser tab, open up the consent manager view for the "Apples to Oranges" study, and find your consent video.
 Scroll down to the information about the session.
 You should see a "Participant information" section, separate from "Child information."
-Copy the UUID for the participant.
+Copy the ID for the participant.

 .. image:: _static/img/tutorial/participant_id.png
     :alt: Participant ID